 A champion of long-term reform of the Defense Department to become more efficient and effective, he has focused on streamlining the acquisition process to avoid more false-starts on modernization programs.
 He has pushed the military and the defense industrial base to invest in research and development to validate requirements early while simplifying and shortening the process.
 He has worked relentlessly to deliver the best equipment to our service members, while making sure taxpayers get the best value for their money.
-Recently he received the Eisenhower Award from the National Defense Industrial Association for his commitment to raising public awareness of the needs of our military and defense communities.

 Sen. Inhofe has a long history of public service, beginning with his service in the U.S. Army to his current role in the United States Senate.
 He has a well-deserved reputation as an unabashed conservative who gets things done.
 He is a strong advocate for the Right to Life, adoption, and other common sense Oklahoma values, including less government, fewer regulation, lower tax rates, fiscal responsibility, the 2nd Amendment and a strong national defense.

 In addition to his role on Armed Services, Sen. Inhofe is also a member of the Environment & Public Works Committee and the Small Business Committee.